How to Freeze Panes in a Microsoft Excel Sheet? 6 Easy Steps

 If needed, you can unfreeze panes by going back to the “Freeze Panes” option and selecting “Unfreeze Panes.”

 By following the above steps, you can easily freeze panes in Excel application.
-It make simpler to navigate large datasets by keeping specific rows or columns visible while scrolling through your worksheet.
+It makes it simpler to navigate large datasets by keeping specific rows or columns visible while scrolling through your worksheet.

 Similar Posts